dhruvb2028/AuthorBook-JPA-Manager/README.md

 1. Open the `LibraryApp` folder in your IDE (like IntelliJ or Eclipse) as a Maven project.
 2. Run `LibraryApplication.java`.
 3. Open `http://localhost:8080/` in your browser.

-*Note: Since it uses an in-memory database, any data you add will be lost when you stop the application.*